nosarthur/nosarthur.github.io/_posts/2019-07-11-gita-milestone3.md

 > another-repo: tasra arstarst astars assss aoo
 > another-repo:    8298023..d33b002  master     -> origin/master
 >
-> repo21: Already up to date.
+> repo3: Already up to date.
 ```

 ## v0.2.3: use yaml file for sub-commands

-The approach in the previous session still has its caveat.
+The approach in session v0.2.1 has its caveat.
-To add many delegated sub-commands, we have a lot of tedious work.
+To add multiple delegating sub-commands, we have a lot of tedious work.
 Fortunately such repetitive effort is easy to automate.
 We can build a sub-parser generation process and put the git command information
 in text format.

-I will use `yaml` files for the text representation, and the parsing is not
+I will use `yaml` files for the text representation, which is not supported
-provided in the Python standard library.
+by the Python standard library.
-Alternatively, you can use `json` files, which is supported by the standard
+Alternatively, you can use `json` files, which is supported.
-library.
-But they are slightly more verbose.
+But they are more verbose.

-To install `yaml` parser, run
+To install the YAML parser, run
 ```
 pip3 install pyyaml
 ```